Yuzuru Hanyu Olympic seasons: 2014 post-Olympic events and after season honors

 Hanyu concluded the season with a victory at the 2014 World Championships in Saitama.
 He sat in third place after a fall on a quad toe loop in the short program, trailing fellow Japanese skater Tatsuki Machida by about seven points.
 Hanyu came back with a strong free skate, landing both planned quadruple jumps successfully, and claimed his first world title with a total score of 282.59, winning by one of the smallest margins of 0.33 points ahead of silver medalist Machida.
 Hanyu became the first Asian and second skater across all disciplines to win the Olympics, Worlds, and the Grand Prix Final in the same season, after Alexei Yagudin in 2001–02.
 He finished the season being ranked first in the world standings and the season's world rankings.

 On April 26, 2014, after returning to his hometown of Sendai, a parade was organized by Miyagi Prefecture, Sendai City, and Miyagi Prefecture Skating Federation to celebrate Hanyu's Olympic gold medal.
 It was held along the Higashi Nibancho Street in the city center and attended by about 92,000 people.
 Two days later, Hanyu was bestowed with the Medal of Honor with Purple Ribbon by the Government of Japan for his contributions in sports.
+In June, a special ice show titled Together on Ice was held at Xebio Arena Sendai in Hanyu's hometown of Sendai to celebrate his success of winning the Olympics, Worlds, and Grand Prix Final in one season.
+The show featured skaters and artists with connections to the region like the band Monkey Majik as well as overseas skaters related to Hanyu, including Evgeni Plushenko, Johnny Weir, and Javier Fernández.

 In May 2015, the Madame Tussauds museum in Tokyo unveiled a life-size wax figure of Hanyu in the costume and ending pose of his Olympic short program "Parisienne Walkways".
 On July 15, 2022, the costume on the wax figure was changed to the one, which he had used for his free skate program Origin in the 2019–20 season.
 In memory of Hanyu's and Shizuka Arakawa's victories at the Winter Olympics, two monuments were installed in April 2017 in their hometown near the south exit of the International Center Station on the Sendai Subway Tozai Line.
 Like his wax figure, Hanyu's monument also depicts the ending pose of the "Parisienne Walkways" program.